Mixed martial arts in the United States

-Mixed martial arts (MMA) is the fastest growing sport in the United States.
+Mixed martial arts (MMA) is the fastest growing spectator sport, in terms of finances, in the United States.
+Mixed martial arts largely developed in the 1990s, and has achieved popularity in the early 21st century.
+Many companies promote MMA cards, with the American based Ultimate Fighting Championship (UFC) the most dominant.

 History

 During the late 1960s to early 1970s, the concept of combining the elements of multiple martial arts was popularized in the West by Chinese-American martial artist Bruce Lee via his system of Jeet Kune Do.
 Lee believed that "the best fighter is not a Boxer, Karate or Judo man.
 The best fighter is someone who can adapt to any style, to be formless, to adopt an individual's own style and not following the system of styles."
 In 2004, UFC President Dana White would call Lee the "father of mixed martial arts" stating: "If you look at the way Bruce Lee trained, the way he fought, and many of the things he wrote, he said the perfect style was no style.
 You take a little something from everything.
 You take the good things from every different discipline, use what works, and you throw the rest away".

 Gene LeBell v.
 Milo Savage, a judoka and a boxer respectively, was thought to be one of the earliest examples of MMA in the United States.

 Muhammad Ali vs. Antonio Inoki took place in Japan between American boxer Muhammad Ali and Japanese wrestler Antonio Inoki in 1976.
 The classic match-up between professional boxer and professional wrestler turned sour as each fighter refused to engage in the other's style, and after a 15-round stalemate it was declared a draw.
 In the United States, the fight sold at least 2 million or more pay-per-view buys on closed-circuit theater TV, but received mixed reactions from audiences.
 The fight played an important role in the history of mixed martial arts.
 The earliest example of a modern MMA contest held in America was introduced in Pittsburgh, Penn. in 1979.

 Regulated mixed martial arts competitions were introduced in the United States by CV Productions, Inc. Its first competition, called Tough Guy Contest was held on March 20, 1980, New Kensington, Pennsylvania, Holiday Inn.
 During that year the company renamed the brand to Super Fighters and sanctioned ten regulated tournaments in Pennsylvania.
 In 1983, Pennsylvania State Senate passed a bill that specifically called for: "Prohibiting Tough Guy contests or Battle of the Brawlers contests", and ended the sport.